fgarcia/bash_completions/README.md

-List of Bash completions for commands not officially supported by bash-complete and my own scripts
+List of Bash completions for commands not officially supported by bash-complete